Sanjay Dutt-Nora Fatehi Song ‘Sarke Chunar Teri Sarke’ Faces Backlash for Vulgar Lyrics

 Responses from artists and creative team

-At the song’s launch, Nora Fatehi said nice things about the film and called Prem the director a “showman,” and said she was excited to be making her first movie in Kannada.
-The team making the film said the song is a really upbeat “special number” meant to help promote the movie.
-Even so, Sanjay Dutt and Prem have been criticized for being involved with a song that relies on being subtly suggestive.
-Some viewers were surprised to see the experienced actor in what they thought of as a crude scene that doesn’t fit with the overall feel of the film.
+At the song’s launch Nora Fatehi said nice things about the movie and called Prem the director a very entertaining person, and said she was thrilled to be making her first film in Kannada.
+The people making the movie said the song is a really energetic, special piece meant to help get the word out about the film.

 Implications for the film and wider conversation